pblesi/pblesi.github.io/_posts/2018-01-28-particle-manual-wifi-creds.md

 ```

 <p>
-You can commit `src/wifi_creds.h` to be used as a template, and then not commit this file when you have added credentials.
+You can commit `src/wifi_creds.h` to be used as a template, and then not commit this file when you have added credentials to the `wifiCreds` array.
 </p>

 <p>